-I would guess the place is quite nice and full of flowers in the summer time.
-In the middle of January, it mostly just looked like bushes to me.
+I would guess the place is quite nice and full of flowers in the summer time, but in the middle of January, it mostly just looked like bushes to me.
 I did enjoy the long walk through the park, and managed to get in some people watching and bird spotting.

-My favorite of the frequented adventures in Guilin was walking along the rivers.
-I walked at least four miles per day while we were in Guilin.
-Most days my walking was done along one of the many rivers or lakes.
+My favorite thing to do in Guilin was to walk along the rivers.
+I walked at least four miles per day while we were there, and most days it was done along one of the many rivers or lakes.
 Where the rivers run through the city, there are beautifully decorated water-side paths.
 I really enjoyed checking out the variety of bridges, the excitement of the tourists (mostly from other cities around China), and watching the occasional fisherman.
 If it wasn’t for the air pollution, I would guess these river walks would make amazing river runs.

 Also, have I mentioned we’re famous?
 There are still many Chinese people who have either never seen or met a foreigner.
 We are still a pretty rare sight outside of Shanghai and Beijing.
 We get a lot of stares and children shouting “Look, foreigners!”
 On some rare occasions, we even get asked for pictures… which usually leads to more people asking for pictures… which turns into a full-on paparazzi moment.
 It is a little weird, but kind of fun.

 So there you have it, my less than successful but still noteworthy adventures in Guilin!
-I really enjoyed Guilin.
-I feel so lucky to have had the chance to live somewhere so beautiful and full of adventure.
-Stay tuned for the next installment of Adventures with Jen! *theme music fades out
+I really enjoyed it there and feel so lucky to have had the chance to live somewhere so beautiful and full of adventure.
+Stay tuned for the next installment of Adventures with Jen!